kahypar/mt-kahypar/README.md

 -DKAHYPAR_ENABLE_SOED_METRIC=On/Off # enables/disables sum-of-external-degree metric
 -DKAHYPAR_ENABLE_STEINER_TREE_METRIC=On/Off # enables/disables Steiner tree metric
 ```
-If you turn off all features, only the `deterministic`, `default`, and `quality` configuration are available for optimizing the cut-net or connectivity metric.
+If you turn off all features, only the `deterministic`, `default`, and `quality` configurations are available for optimizing the cut-net or connectivity metric.
 Using a disabled feature will throw an error.
 Note that you can only disable the features in our binary, not in the C and Python interface.

 Bug Reports
 -----------